 This same stage has given young students a presence and a voice and a chance to shine.
 School concerts and plays have been transformed into eagerly awaited productions that fill the house.
 Students and community members have heard speakers and participated in workshops and stood side-by-side on the stage, forging new connections, exploring new ideas and opening up new paths.
 They’ve learned the skills involved in assisting with the technical aspects of performances in a state-of-the-art facility.

 DCA is also home to the Peninsula Music Festival that fills the hall with the extraordinary music of an orchestra made up of outstanding musicians who come together from throughout the country for three exciting weeks each August.
-It has allowed other groups such as the American Folklore Theatre to expand their seasons and their audiences.
+It has allowed other groups such as the Northern Sky Theater to expand their seasons and their audiences.
 It’s kept the creative spirit alive during our winters through professional performances, local talent showcases, Link gallery exhibits and film, coffeehouse, and lecture series.

 In so many ways, the auditorium has brought us together to celebrate life and our connection to one another.
 Thank you for coming and thank you for helping to keep this dream alive.
 We welcome your involvement and support, your ideas and your good will.